baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 can provide the best protection overall.

 ### Step 15: Basic Security
-Beyond the basic security take in Step 14, you should minimize your exposure to other network security attacks and following some of the tips outlined in the postings ["IoT Security: Tips to Protect your Device from Bad Hackers"][37]
+Beyond the SSH login security take in Step 14, you should minimize your exposure to other network security attacks and following some of the tips outlined in the postings ["IoT Security: Tips to Protect your Device from Bad Hackers"][37]